miLibris/flask-rest-jsonapi/docs/quickstart.rst

 It's time to write your first REST API.
 This guide assumes you have a working understanding of `Flask <http://flask.pocoo.org>`_, and that you have already installed both Flask and Flask-REST-JSONAPI.
 If not, then follow the steps in the :ref:`installation` section.

-In this section you will learn basic usage of Flask-REST-JSONAPI around a small tutorial that use the SQLAlchemy data layer.
-This tutorial show you an example of a person and his computers.
+In this section you will learn basic usage of Flask-REST-JSONAPI around a small tutorial that uses the SQLAlchemy data layer.
+This tutorial shows you an example of a person and their computers.

 First example
 -------------